 “The majority of plastics and debris that end up in our waterways come from land.
 While most people do not throw garbage into oceans and lakes directly, too much of it finds its way there eventually.
 We need to make better choices when we buy packaged products and follow local guidelines to ensure the garbage is disposed of or recycled appropriately,” Cori Creed, says in an artist statement.

-There are 7 stops on this tour:
+There were 7 stops on the tour:

 - Squamish Art Show:-April 1 – April 30

 - West Vancouver Art Show: May 4 – May 28

 - Whistler Art Show: June 1 – June 29

 - Lions Bay Art Show (online): July 1 – July 30